By Tim Lambert

 Rice Krispies were introduced in 1928.
 Frosties went on sale in the USA in 1952 (1954 in Britain).
 Sugar Puffs went on sale in Britain in 1954.

 At the end of the 20th century, the first genetically modified foods were introduced.

-At the beginning of the 20th century fashionable men wore trousers, waistcoat and coat.
+At the beginning of the 20th century, fashionable men wore trousers, waistcoats,s and coats.
 They wore top hats or homburgs.

 A revolution in women’s clothes occurred in 1925.
 At that time women began wearing knee-length skirts.
 In the mid and late 1920s, it was fashionable for women to look boyish.
 However, in the 1930s women’s dress became more conservative.

 During World War II it was necessary to save material so skirts were shorter.
 Clothes were rationed until 1949.
 Meanwhile, the bikini was invented in 1946.
 In 1947 Christian Dior introduced the New Look, with long skirts and narrow waists giving an ‘hourglass’ figure.
 During the 1950s women’s clothes were full and feminine.
 However in 1965, Mary Quant invented the mini skirt and clothes became even more informal.